alexmclarty/openid-connect-documentation/pages/explore/explore_auth_code_flow.md

     &state=af0ifjsldkj
     &redirect_uri=https%3A%2F%2Fclient.example.org%2Fcb HTTP/1.1
 ```
-The OpenID Connect specification defines a number of mandatory and recommended parameters to use in the request.
+The OpenID Connect Core Specification defines a number of mandatory and recommended parameters to use in the request.
 The minimum recommended set is as follows:

 |Name|Description|
 |----|-----------|